BU-ISCIII/iskylims/README.md

 ### Run installation script

-iSkyLIMS will be installed on the "/opt" directory.
+iSkyLIMS should be installed on the "/opt" directory.
 Before start the installation be sure you have sudo priveleges.

 Execute the following commands in a linux terminal.